LiewXinWei/n8n-fridge-friend-bot/README.md

 ## Overview
 This workflow lets users send a food photo through Telegram.
 It analyzes the image with Gemini, extracts visible ingredients, searches for recipes using Spoonacular, and sends recipe suggestions with steps back to the user on Telegram.

+## Demo
+Watch the project demo here: [Demo Video](assets/demo-video.mp4)

+## Preview
+You can add screenshots below to show the bot flow, such as:
+- Telegram bot receiving a food photo
+- Detected ingredients message
+- Recipe suggestions and cooking steps
+- n8n workflow overview

 ## Features
 - Accepts food photo uploads from Telegram
 - Detects visible ingredients from the image using Gemini